Two Hound Dogs

 "Two Hound Dogs" is a 1955 rock and roll song composed by Bill Haley and Frank Pingatore.
 The song was released as a Decca single by Bill Haley and His Comets.
+The Decca single peaked at No. 31 on the Cash Box singles chart.

+Background

 "Two Hound Dogs" was recorded in 1955 and released as a Decca Records single on June 25, 1955, backed with "Razzle Dazzle", as Decca 29552.
-"Razzle Dazzle" became the hit reaching #15 on the Billboard chart and #31 on the Cash Box chart in July, 1955 in a 3-week chart run.
-The recording was produced by Milt Gabler at the Pythian Temple studios in New York City and appeared on the 1956 Decca Records album Rock Around the Clock.
+"Razzle Dazzle" became the hit reaching No. 15 on the Billboard chart.
+"Two Hound Dogs" reached No. 31 on the Cash Box chart on the week ending on July 16, 1955, in a three-week chart run.
+The recording was produced by Milt Gabler at the Pythian Temple studios in New York City and appeared on the 1955 Decca Records album Rock Around the Clock.

 The single was also released in the UK on Brunswick Records and in Belgium on Omega.

-The song also appeared on the Decca 7" EP collection Rock 'N Roll by Bill Haley and His Comets released as ED 2322 in December, 1955.
+The song also appeared on the Decca 7-inch EP collection Rock 'N Roll by Bill Haley and His Comets released as ED 2322 in December, 1955.

+The single was the Cash Box Disk of the Week: "Two Hound Dogs" backed with "Razzle Dazzle" in the Cash Box issue of July 2, 1955.
+It was described as a "wild handclapper that starts rocking from the very first note.
+It was "a sensational two-sider" on which the "boys really kill themselves here and send up a side that just can't miss."
+The conclusion was that "Haley has another twin-deck money maker that's gonna keep the boxes rockin' all around the clock."
+It was "a follow-up to their current sensation 'Rock Around the Clock'."

-The release of the recording was advertised in Billboard in the June 11, 1955 issue on page 44: "Here they come!
+The release of the recording was advertised in Billboard in the June 11, 1955, issue on page 44: "Here they come!
 Two hound dogs!
 Their names????
 Ask Bill Haley."
 The names of the two hound dogs were "Rhythm" and "Blues".